Florida

 Georgia apostille notes

-Common documents: Georgia state or county records, Georgia Corporations Division certified copies, Georgia notarized documents, school records, court records, vital records, and business records for international use.
+Common documents: Georgia state or county records, Georgia Corporations Division certified copies, Georgia notarized documents, school records, court records, vital records, business records for international use, Georgia notary commission questions, and loan-signing or private-training questions that need the official Georgia lane separated from NNA or other private marketing.

-Timing: Georgia state timing should be checked against GSCCCA before quoting.
+Timing: Georgia state apostille timing and notary-office instructions should be checked against GSCCCA and the relevant county Clerk of Superior Court before quoting or advising.
 It is not currently a high-volume Notary Geek state lane.

-Keep in mind: Do not confuse GA state apostille work with GE country-of-Georgia destination work.
-Many legacy Georgia company requests are about documents for use in the country of Georgia, not records issued by the U.S. state.
+Keep in mind: Do not confuse GA state apostille or notary work with GE country-of-Georgia destination work.
+Many legacy Georgia company requests are about documents headed to the country of Georgia, not records issued by the U.S. state.

 What must be confirmed